 For quite a while now, Ken Wheeler has been promoting ideas around firearms proficiency, self-reliance, stockpiling supplies, and gaining wilderness survival skills.
-He lifts his ideas from writers like Don Stephens, Howard Ruff and John Ramey, the latter of whom founded the group “The Prepared,” also know as “The Preppers.”
+He lifts his ideas from fake experts like Don Stephens, Howard Ruff and John Ramey, the founder of the group “The Prepared,” from which we get the term “Preppers.”

 The Angry Photographer has also bought into the prepper approach to personal finance.
-He advocates amassing non-perishable food, land, gold, silver, ammunition, marketable skills and even vodka, since these will be the new currencies once the economy has gone to wrack and ruin.
+He advocates amassing land, non-perishable food, gold, silver, ammunition, marketable skills and even vodka, since these will be the new currencies once the economy has gone to wrack and ruin.

 Cabin in the Woods and Parcels of Unserviced Land